2020 United States presidential election in Nebraska

-Per exit polls by the Associated Press, Trump's strength in Nebraska came from whites, who comprised 90% of the electorate, and specifically from Protestants with 70%.
-Post-election, many rural Nebraskans expressed worries about trade and the economy under a Biden presidency, with 59% of voters stating they trusted Trump more to handle international trade.

-Joe Biden improved on Hillary Clinton's performance in Nebraska, as he did in most other states.
-Nebraska was one of 43 states where the Democratic nominee received a greater proportion of the two-party vote than in the prior election.
-Despite his loss, Biden's 374,583 votes are the most received by a Democratic candidate for president statewide in Nebraska.

 Primary elections

 The primary elections were held on May 12, 2020.

 Republican primary

 Donald Trump was declared the winner in the Republican primary, and thus received all of Nebraska's 36 delegates to the 2020 Republican National Convention.

 Democratic primary

 Joe Biden was declared the winner in the Democratic primary.

 Libertarian primary

 Jo Jorgensen was declared the winner of the Libertarian primary and went on to win the LP nomination.